 A guide on what to see and do with 2 days in Bratislava.
 Finally, Bratislava is appearing on the radar of people seeking interesting weekend breaks in Europe.
 The Old Town section is packed full of historic buildings, museums, shops, restaurants and bars, and it has an easy, laid-back vibe.
 Best of all, you can see all of the main highlights of Bratislava in 48 hours, at a relaxed, unhurried pace.
 Read on to find out more…

-What to See with 2 Days in Bratislava
+What to do in Bratislava

 Bratislava is the capital of Slovakia, and is located next to the River Danube.
 Just 70 kms away from Vienna in Austria, and 200 kms from Budapest in Hungary, it seems somewhat overshadowed by its more well-known neighbours.
 That's a real shame, as it has a great deal to offer, and as a more compact city, can easily be seen within 2 days.
 It also has some well priced accommodation, which you can find out about in Where To Stay In Bratislava.